albfan/miraclecast/README.md

 The MiracleCast project provides software to connect external monitors to your system via Wi-Fi.
 It is compatible to the Wifi-Display specification also known as Miracast.
 MiracleCast implements the Display-Source as well as Display-Sink side.

 The Display-Source side allows you to connect external displays to your system and stream local content to the device.
-A lot of effort is put into making this as easy as connecting external displays via HDMI.
+A lot of effort is put into making this as easy as connecting external displays via HDMI. *Note: This is not implemented yet.
+Please see [#4](./issues/4)*

 On the other hand, the Display-Sink side allows you to create wifi-capable external displays yourself.
 You can use it on your embedded devices or even on full desktops to allow other systems to use your device as external display.

 ## Requirements